Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 **UNIX/Windows**

-On the sender side, an end-of-transfer script (exec/copyfile-snd.cmd) executes to update the information in the catalog, so that the fname parameter displays the parameter value used in the send command.
+On the sender side, an end- of- transfer script (exec/copyfile- snd.cmd) executes to update the information in the catalog, so that the fname parameter displays the parameter value used in the send command.

-On the receiver side, an end-of-transfer script (exec/copyfile-rcv.cmd) executes to copy the file, write a log message, and update the catalog entries based on the copy results.
+On the receiver side, an end- of- transfer script (exec/copyfile- rcv.cmd) executes to copy the file, write a log message, and update the catalog entries based on the copy results.

 The same concepts apply for all OS, but there is a different syntax depending on the platform.

 **OpenVMS**

-- exec/copyfile-snd.pro
+- exec/copyfile- snd.pro
-- exec/copyfile-rcv.pro
+- exec/copyfile- rcv.pro

 **z/OS**